Lang Dauphinet

 In Gridania, he unexpectedly found an old friend from the past: the Scribe of Menphina, Naji Olahli, now enjoying a peaceful retirement in the Shroud.
 She invited him to stay with her and encouraged him to join the Conjurer's guild.
 Lang adapted to the life of a simple healer, with no particular goals in mind other than to live day to day.
 This quiet state of affairs was not to last, for one day, he heard Hydaelyn call to him again, after she had been silent for almost twenty years...

-He is a practitioner of Ishgardian astrology, the art of using celestial observations to predict the future.
+He is a practitioner of Ishgardian astrology, the art of using celestial observations and arithmetics to predict the future.
 He is well-versed in mathematics and astronomy.

 I am unsure what, if anything, I ought to commit to the page about myself.
 There are many who know me, friends and enemies both, and I do not feel the urge to offer any particular insight into my soul that one could not glean from the totality of their accounts.
 After all, I have often proved to be a poor judge of character.